 KGV School Visits

-When you have arrived at KGV School for your visit, you will need to sign in at the school gate and reception before receiving a school visitors badge.
+When you arrive at KGV School for your visit, you will need to sign in at the school gate and reception before receiving a school visitors badge.
 Once you have signed in, you will be welcomed by the Community Development Manager, Yasmeen Ashraf.

 It is important to note that your visit is restricted to the scheduled time you have booked and are only allowed in the Canteen, Café and other communal areas.
 You will not be permitted to enter classrooms or specialist areas such as the science lab or drama studios.